Two Pointer Techniques for Linked List Problems

 while (p1 != p2) {

-// p1 takes a step, if it reaches the end of list A, switch to list B
+// p1 takes one step forward, if it reaches the end of list A, switch to list B

-// p2 takes a step, if it reaches the end of list B, switch to list A
+// p2 takes one step forward, if it reaches the end of list B, switch to list A

 }